Camden-McKenzie/Watermark-Thumbnail-Generator/README.md

-# Watermark-Thumbnail-Generator
+# Image Watermark and Thumbnail Generator

-Image Watermark and Thumbnail generator
+Generate custom watermarks and resized thumbnails for batches of images